 - Visit a service centre and submit your application.

-- Roads and Maritime Services only records whether or not you meet the clinically recognisable disability criteria, not the details of the disability.
+Transport for NSW only records whether or not you meet the clinically recognisable disability criteria, not the details of the disability.